PhoeNyxies/printf/README.md

 3. All your files should end with a new line

-4. A README.md file, at the root of the folder of the project is mandatory
+4. README.md file, at the root of the folder of the project is mandatory

 5. Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl